 What Are Online Stock Trading Platforms and How Do They Work?

-When you join up for an online stock trading platform, you usually invest using a mobile app or a secure website on a desktop computer.
+When you join an online stock trading platform, you usually invest using a mobile app or a secure website on a desktop computer.

 You may fund an account – formally known as a brokerage account – by connecting it to a bank checking or savings account.
 After that, you can trade stocks, bonds, ETFs, and occasionally more exotic investments such as options and currencies.